 Then, you'll need to follow a couple of prompts to connect the TV to Wi-Fi, any audio streaming or internet radio services you may already be signed up to, and your choice of Amazon Alexa or Google Assistant.
 Other than this there’s not much else to the setup, it’s a relatively painless process (especially if you already have a Sonos account).

-There is one last task you’ll want to perform before firing up your favourite high definition audio, however: Trueplay Tuning.
-Trueplay is Sonos’ proprietary adaptive soundscape tool which analyzes the shape of a room in order to best balance the sound output for everyone in it.
+There is one last task you’ll want to perform before firing up your favorite movies, however: Trueplay Tuning.
+Trueplay is Sonos’ tool that analyzes the shape of a room in order to best balance the sound output.
+It can detect how the sound reflects, and tweak its audio to make everything sound as good as possible.

 There is one pretty considerable hitch, however: Trueplay is only compatible with iOS devices.
 This is a big inconvenience for non-Apple users and Sonos says that the diversity in Android hardware means it isn’t planning on developing it anytime soon.